The Impact of a Second Marriage [Updated For 2023]

 The 18th Century Diarist Samuel Johnson referred to second marriage as “triumph of hope over experience”.

-There is considerable evidence to show that the problems which arose during a first marriage will be carried forward into the second marriage which may explain the rise of second marriage divorces year on year.
+There is considerable evidence to show that the problems which arose during a first marriage will be carried forward into the second marriage which may explain the rise of second marriage divorces year after year.
 Further pressure arises as a result of continuing disputes and litigation over children and finance from the first marriage.

 The 2010 case of Vaughan [EWCA Civ.
 349] emphasised the importance of striking a balance between obligations to a first spouse and the freedom to enter into a fresh financial commitment with the second marriage.
 In summary it said that priority would not be given to one spouse over another where there had been more than one marriage.

-- Particular friction can arise over educational choices for children of different relationships.
+Particular friction can arise over educational choices for children of different relationships.
 A non-resident father (for example) may feel that he can no longer afford to privately educate the children of his first marriage as a result of his financial obligations in his second marriage.
 He will not take kindly to being told that a Court is likely to favour the status quo and may regard continuity of education as a paramount concern.

-Often these will have not been revised following the end of a first marriage and it is important to ensure a workable solution in the event of the death of a parent who has obligations to 2 families.
+Often these will have not been revised following the end of a first marriage and it is important to ensure a workable solution in the event of the death of a parent who has obligations to two families.

-- Anyone embarking on a second marriage would be wise to consider the benefits of a Pre-Nuptial Agreement.
+Anyone embarking on a second marriage would be wise to consider the benefits of a Pre-Nuptial Agreement.

 We might assume that second marriages have a higher success, having learnt from the mistakes of the first marriage.
 It is not true and a second divorce can be far more painful than the first time round.

 For advice on divorce, pre-nuptial agreements and financial provision, please contact Trainee Solicitor, Lola Ajayi at email@example.com or on 020 7940 3903 to arrange an appointment with one of our expert solicitors.